jiaqileng/jiaqileng.github.io/_pages/talks.md

 	- Student AMSC Seminar at **University of Maryland, College Park**.
 March 6, 2020.

 ### Tutorial
+1. *Step-by-Step Guide to Solving Nonlinear Optimization with Quantum Computers*, tutorial, IEEE International Conference on Quantum Computing and Engineering **(QCE25)**.
+September 3, 2025.

-1. *"SimuQ: A Domain-Specific Language for Quantum Simulation with Analog Compilation"*, tutorial, EEE International Conference on Quantum Computing and Engineering **(QCE23)**.
+2. *"SimuQ: A Domain-Specific Language for Quantum Simulation with Analog Compilation"*, tutorial, IEEE International Conference on Quantum Computing and Engineering **(QCE23)**.
 September 20, 2023.